Bright lights. Behind the curtains.

-The romance of the theatre exists to this day, and without the ability to try again 150 times, a privilege many hollywood stars enjoy, we often get to see raw and “unprocessed” emotional deliveries on topics we often struggle to adequately describe to even ourselves.
+The romance of the theatre exists to this day, and without the ability to try again 150 times, a privilege many Hollywood stars enjoy, we often get to see raw and “unprocessed” emotional deliveries on topics we often struggle to adequately describe to even ourselves.
 Acting is a gateway, some believe, or rather a looking glass, into the very essence of someone or an experience they’ve had.
-The expression on an actor’s face when delivering a powerful monologue, or their posture when engaged in dialogue with another, deliver to us a profound emotional understanding of deep seeded problems such as alcoholism, addiction and recovery.
+The expression on an actor’s face when delivering a powerful monologue, or their posture when engaged in dialogue with another, deliver to us a profound emotional understanding of deep-seated problems such as alcoholism, addiction, and recovery.

-Recovery is being showcased in theatre, but was part of the reason it wasn’t before due to the fact that sobering up was such a private affair?
+Recovery is being showcased in theatre, but was part of the reason it wasn’t before, due to the fact that sobering up was such a private affair?
 Probably.
-It was one thing to have a problem, but quite another to be admitting that openly, acknowledging it and doing something about it.
-Indeed there are many reasons why the idea of recovering from addiction were left out of platforms, but perhaps the biggest takeway from this new trend is the positive impact it will have.
-Recovery organizations are now featured in some plays and those productions are winning incredible awards and gaining massive recognition, such as “Water by the Spoonful” which won the Pulitzier prize for drama only 7 years ago.
+It was one thing to have a problem, but quite another to be admitting that openly, acknowledging it, and doing something about it.
+Indeed, there are many reasons why the idea of recovering from addiction was left out of platforms, but perhaps the biggest takeaway from this new trend is the positive impact it will have.
+Recovery organizations are now featured in some plays and those productions are winning incredible awards and gaining massive recognition, such as “Water by the Spoonful” which won the Pulitzer Prize for drama only 7 years ago.